ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ::: warning Deprecation notice
 We are transitioning our test network to Goerli.
-We expect Optimistic Kovan to exist until August 15th, 2022.
+We expect Optimistic Kovan to exist until October 5th, 2022.
 :::